EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 The text pre-processing is done in: [`text_preprocessing.ipynb`](TEXT/text_preprocessing.ipynb).

 The pre-processing goes as follows:
-- We load the cleaned dataset [`cleaned_data.csv`](DATA/cleaned_data.csv).
+- We load the cleaned dataset: [`cleaned_data.csv`](DATA/cleaned_data.csv).
 - We clean up the text using several techniques (turn the text into lowercase, replace emojis, remove repeated characters) to be ready for vectorization.

 The pre-processed dataset is saved as: [`preprocessed_text.csv`](DATASETS/preprocessed_text.csv) file.

-## From Words to Numbers

-The vectorization methods explored are the following:
+## Text Vectorization

+There are many vectorization methods.
+The one we explored in this repository are:
 - BoW (Bag of Words): [`bagofwords.ipynb`](TEXT/bagofwords.ipynb)
 - TF-IDF (Term Frequency - Inverse Document Frequency)
 - Word2Vec (Word 2 Vector)
 - GloVe (Global Vectors)

-They are extensively analyzed in the notebook.
-We decided not to save them in a seperate Dataframe, since the resulting size was 1.5 GB.
-Instead we run the necessary code again when training our models, as the vectorizing process is quite fast.
-Later when we evaluate our models, we will also compare how the different techniques perform for each model.

 # Picking a Model